110 Comments

 Elizabeth McClain's avatar

-Democrats need to stop playing nicely and start crawling.
+Democrats need to stop playing nicely and start brawling.
 Ken Martin is disappointing and needs to move on so we get scrappers willing to do battle and enlarge the tent.
 Quit the purity tests.

 Rachel Poliner's avatar